Lancaster Catholic hoops product David Kamwanga signs athletic scholarship to D-I Tennessee-Martin

 But he was still learning the game, understandable for someone who first picked up a basketball in 2016.
 His stats also weren’t eye-popping.

 Perhaps it’s why he had no interest from D-I college programs.
 And although two D-II programs in the Pennsylvania State Athletic Conference had a roster spot for him, they didn’t have any scholarship money available.
-The latter was a necessity for Kamwanga, especially considering his home life had changed over the course of his senior year.
+The latter was a necessity for Kamwanga, especially considering his home life had changed over the course of his final two years of high school.

 'The right thing to do'

-For various reasons that Kamwanga asked not to be made public, he was no longer able to live with his family in Lancaster.
+For various reasons that Kamwanga asked not to be made public, he was no longer able to live with his family in Lancaster by mid-2018.

-It’s then West Hempfield Township residents Doug and Terry Kraft stepped up.
+It’s then West Hempfield Township husband and wife Doug and Terry Kraft stepped up.
 A basketball lifer, Doug Kraft has more recently assumed the role of an AAU coach with the Lancaster-based Cats program, who Kamwanga played for throughout his prep days.
 Plus, Terry Kraft’s youngest son, Justin Baker, was a Lancaster Catholic teammate of Kamwanga.

 “Each year there was always a player that needed a little bit more help than the others,” Terry Kraft said.
 “We had come close sometimes where we’re inviting that player over for holidays to make sure he wasn’t alone.
 A couple times it got close to where if this child needs another place to live, can we make it work?”